Skip to content

 Section titled “Network Configuration Snippets - Automated Deployment & Change Management”

-Configuration Snippets are reusable blocks of device commands stored within rConfig that can be deployed to individual devices or groups of devices simultaneously.
-They encapsulate everything from simple two-line configuration changes to complex multi-step procedures, providing a standardized method for applying configuration updates across heterogeneous network environments.
+Configuration snippets are reusable blocks of device commands stored in rConfig that can be deployed to individual devices or device groups simultaneously.
+They cover everything from simple two-line changes to complex multi-step procedures, providing a standardized method for applying configuration updates across heterogeneous network environments.

 Simple example (Add VLAN):